UPB-SysSec/DPYProxy/README.md

 the --dot-resolver argument.

 ### --dot-resolver
 The IP address of the DNS server to use for DNS over TLS.
-The default is Cloudflare's primary DNS server `1.1.1.1`.
+The default is Google Public DNS (`8.8.4.4`).

 ### --forward_proxy_...
 You can specify a forward proxy for IP censorship circumvention.
 DPYProxy will forward any message it receives to the